 The LO hybrids are seen as the ‘holy grail’ in the Lily breeding world, and the amazing varieties that we’re offering are Cali and Triumphator – Cali is a lovely sugar pink, and Triumphator has a white bloom with striking maroon-blushed insides.

 Flowers are glossy and waxy, and they will last so long you will have to dust them!
 And of course, that fragrance is more nose-friendly than a traditional richly fragrant Lily.
-Remember, this is only available at QVC – no other company is offering dry bulbs of these varieties.

 These Lilies are quite tall but also self-supporting, thanks to the bamboo-like stems.
 You can grow them in the border, as screening or as a hedge.
 Of course, they can also be grown in containers.